Drax, North Yorkshire: Transportation

-Drax power station
+Drax Power Station

 The former Central Electricity Generating Board commissioned Drax power station, located in the neighbouring civil parish of Long Drax, in two phases in 1974 and 1986.
-It is the largest power station in the United Kingdom, producing around 8% of Britain's electricity, and is the second-largest coal-fired plant in Europe.
-It has a potential consumption of 36,000 tonnes of coal a day and produces 1.5 million tonnes of ash a year.
-It is both the United Kingdom's largest producer of carbon emissions, and one of the UK's most carbon dioxide-efficient power stations.
+It was the largest power station in the United Kingdom, producing around 8% of Britain's electricity, and was the second-largest coal-fired plant in Europe.
+Drax Power Station now produces its output by burning biomass.

-Drax Power Station now produces half its output by burning biomass.
-This is controversial, as the wood pellets it burns are claimed by environmentalists and researchers to produce more carbon dioxide than coal.